By Isabel Smith, MS, RD, CDN

 It’s September and I don’t know about you, but I’ve certainly got that “back to school” feeling.
 The weather is changing, school supplies are lining store shelves and parents are shopping for snacks to fill their kids’ lunch boxes.
 And guess what?
-It’s the perfect time to start thinking about what’s going into your own lunch boxes too.
-Lunch is such an important part of our day, because it’s in that meal that we are either left feeling powerful or powerless for the duration of the afternoon; so we should give it the attention it deserves.
+It’s the perfect time to start thinking about what’s going into your lunch box too.
+Lunch is such an important part of our day, it’s the meal that we finish feeling either powerful or powerless for the duration of the afternoon.
+So we need to give it the attention it deserves.

 5 tips for building your healthiest lunch box:

 Plastics can be so bad for so many reasons, but particularly because when heated (ahem, heating and re-heating or dishwasher) the integrity of the plastic can be altered, making it easier for the plastic to leach out into the food we’re eating.
 Here are 13 reasons to pass on plastic.

 2. Load up on the plant foods.

 This is of course what every dietitian recommends – to eat more vegetables, right?
 It’s true, but I often find that it’s an empty statement because there may not be tangible and tasty recommendations to follow.
 So here are a few ways to include more vegetables and nutrient-packed plant foods into your lunch:

 Add more greens to your sandwich and think beyond green leaf lettuce — try arugula, spinach or even kale

 Pack a hearty-soup; soups are so easy to load with vegetables and can be a hit even for the person who doesn’t really love veggies; this budget-friendly cauliflower soup is one of my favorites

 Make a fresh salad dressing instead of purchasing a pre-made and processed dressing; try making this healthy carrot and ginger salad dressing that adds extra nutrients